maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - Are there any vehicles available near a passenger?
 - Which routes have coverage in a specific area?

+> **Checkpoint #2**: Try running these first two queries in the Ignite CLI.
+Make sure you understand:
+>
+> - How the CTEs are being used to find the latest positions
+> - What the distance calculation does and its limitations
+> - How to interpret the results

 ## Query: Counting Active Vehicles by Route

 For operational monitoring, it's often useful to count how many vehicles are currently active on each route: